-Celine's girls may be rock 'n' roll through-and-through but they still need a handbag to carry at least a few essentials in.
+Celine's girls might be rock 'n' roll through and through, but they still need a handbag to carry at least a few essentials in.
 Cue the Triomphe—an anarchically prim '90s-style shoulder bag that has just landed online.
-For spring 2021 it will be arriving in leather and different colourways to keep fans happy.
-We simply can't choose between plain leather versions, floral jacquards, monograms and canvas… but there is a cross-body iteration as well (the Teen Triomphe) should you prefer that kind of style.
+For spring 2021, it will be arriving in leather and different colourways to keep fans happy.
+We simply can't choose between plain leather versions, floral jacquards, monograms and canvas, but there is a crossbody iteration as well (the Teen Triomphe) should you prefer that kind of style.

 The past week has confirmed that the Prada Cleo is by far the leading designer handbag going into 2021.
-This shiny, brushed-leather shoulder bag has been toted by every possible influencer we could dream of in the past few days, becoming an Instagram phenomenon in mere hours—although, we must say we had eyes for it back in September when it graced the spring/summer 2021 runway as part of the very first collection by both Miuccia Prada and Raf Simons as co-creative directors.
+This shiny, brushed-leather shoulder bag has been toted by every possible influencer we could dream of in the past few days, becoming an Instagram phenomenon in mere hours.
+Although, we must say we had eyes for it back in September when it graced the S/S 21 runway as part of the first collection by both Miuccia Prada and Raf Simons as co-creative directors.

 We can see that some colourways have already sold out, with black proving to be particularly hard to come by.
 Do not expect this style to wait for you.